Weingut Gesellmann

 The Gesellmann Approach to Burgenland Red Wine

-Without access to specific current tasting notes or confirmed production details, any description of specific wines would be speculative.
+Specific current tasting notes are not confirmed here.
 What the record supports is the following: the estate holds a significant recognition tier in 2025, it operates from one of Austria's most established addresses for Blaufränkisch, and it functions within a village context where the quality benchmark is set by multiple serious producers working the same variety in similar soil conditions.
-That competitive context matters because it means Gesellmann's recognition has been earned against a peer set with genuine depth, not against a thin regional field.
+That competitive context matters because it means Gesellmann's recognition has been earned against a comparable set with genuine depth, not against a thin regional field.

 Burgenland in a Broader Austrian Context